obvTiger/obvTiger/README.md

 - **Merged**  [merged.games](https://merged.games)
   An international Minecraft gaming network uniting players from around the world.
-  🛠We’re looking for contributors to help build Merged.games.
+  We’re looking for contributors to help build Merged.games.
 Join us at the Website!

 - **Shield-break.net**
   A German Minecraft gaming network fostering community and competitive gameplay.